The Historic Center

 2

-Cathedral and Ruins: The Two Halves
+Cathedral and Ruins: One Building, Two Halves

 An active parish church on the plaza, with the open-air ruins of the original 1680 cathedral behind.